Nintendo Wi-Fi Connection: Mario Kart Channel

 Mario Kart Wii allowed players to install the Mario Kart Channel on their Wii console.
 The channel can work without inserting the Mario Kart Wii disc into the console, but to compete in races and time trials the disc was required.
 The use of the Mario Kart Channel allowed for a number of options.
 A ranking option lets players see their best Time Trial scores for each track and compare their results to those of their friends and other players worldwide, represented by their Miis.
-Players will have the option of racing against the random or selective ghosts, or improving their results gradually by taking on the ghosts of rivals, those with similar race times.
+Players will have the option of racing against random or selective ghosts, or improving their results gradually by taking on the ghosts of rivals, those with similar race times.
 Users had the option to submit these times for others around the world to view.
 Players could also manage and register friends using the channel and see if any of them were currently online.

-Another feature that the channel offered were Tournaments, where Nintendo would, on a regular basis, invite players to challenges in which a certain objective must be achieved in the fastest time possible similar to the missions mode found in the 2005 DS game Mario Kart DS.
-Players were also able to compare their competition rankings with other players.
+Another feature that the channel offered was Tournaments, where Nintendo would regularly invite players to challenges in which a certain objective must be completed in the fastest time possible similar to the missions mode found in the 2005 DS game Mario Kart DS.
+Players were also able to compare their competition rankings with those of other players.

 Wii Message Board

 The Message Board's online connectivity is now defunct, along with the shutdown of its foundational WiiConnect24 service.
 It allowed users to leave messages for friends, family members, or other users on a calendar-based message board.
-Users could also use WiiConnect24 to trade messages and pictures with other Wii owners, conventional email accounts (email pictures to console, but not pictures to email), and mobile phones (through text messages).
-Each Wii had an individual wii.com email account containing the Wii Number.
-Prior to trading messages, it was necessary to add and approve contacts in the address book, although the person added would not get a notification of the request.
+Users could also use WiiConnect24 to trade messages and pictures with other Wii owners, conventional email accounts (email pictures to the console, but not pictures to email), and mobile phones (through text messages).
+Each Wii had an individual Wii.com email account containing the Wii Number.
+Before trading messages, it was necessary to add and approve contacts in the address book, although the person added would not get a notification of the request.
 The service also alerted all users of incoming game-related information.

-The Wii Message Board was available for users to post messages that are available to other Wii users by usage of Wii Numbers with the now defunct WiiConnect24.
-In addition to writing text, players could also include images from an SD card in the body of messages, as well as attaching a Mii to the message.
+The Wii Message Board was available for users to post messages that are available to other Wii users by usage of Wii Numbers with the now-defunct WiiConnect24.
+In addition to writing text, players could also include images from an SD card in the body of messages, as well as attach a Mii to the message.
 Announcements of software updates and video game news were posted by Nintendo.
 The Message Board could be used for posting memos for oneself or for family members without going online.
 These messages could then be put on any day of the calendar.
 The Wii Message Board could also be updated automatically by a real-time game like Animal Crossing: City Folk.